What to do if you are at risk of redundancy?

 - Use the consultation period to ask as many questions as possible.
 This may delay the end of the consultation period and buy you a few more weeks in employment.

 - Question whether there is a genuine redundancy situation.
-Suggest ways to avoid the redundancy: job share, pay cut, part-time working, etc. The most detailed and realistic your proposals, the more difficult it will be for your employer to brush it away.
-If it is not genuine redundancy and a fair procedure is not followed you may have a claim for unfair dismissal.
+Suggest ways to avoid the redundancy: job share, pay cut, part-time working, etc. The more detailed and realistic your proposals, the more difficult it will be for your employer to brush it away.
+If it is not a genuine redundancy and a fair procedure is not followed (including if the employer has already decided to make you redundant before starting the consultation process), you may have a claim for unfair dismissal.

-- Check which posts should be in the selection pool.
+- Check which positions should be in the selection pool.
 If one of your colleagues is doing a similar job to you, their role should also be at risk of redundancy.

 - Check the criteria used to determine who will be made redundant.
-Explain any objections to the criteria and suggest alternatives.
+As far as possible these should be objective (i.e. measurable, rather than based on personal opinion), and should not include any criteria that are discriminatory.
+Explain any objections to the criteria or the weightings attached to those criteria and suggest alternatives.

-- Ask for details of the scoring of each of those in the selection pool and the supporting evidence, argue if there is any obvious discrepancy with your colleagues.
+- Ask for details of the scoring of each of those in the selection pool and the supporting evidence.
+Dispute any obvious discrepancy with your colleagues.
+Inform your employer if there are factors which you think might have led to your selection of which they might not have been aware.
 Your employer doesn’t have to give you the scores of other employees but they should give you anonymised scores.

-- Your employer must at least look for alternative employment and should offer you any suitable alternative vacancy (suitability will include how the salary level and skills required for the new job compares with your current role).
-If you are pregnant, on maternity leave/shared parental leave/adoption leave or recently returned from maternity/shared parental leave/adoption leave, your employer must (in most cases) offer you any suitable available vacancy in priority to other employees, however inconvenient for the company (see here for more details).
-You need to be proactive: screen the vacancy list and the firm’s website, and apply if appropriate.
+- Your employer must look for alternative employment and should offer you any suitable alternative vacancy (suitability will include how the salary level and skills required for the new job compares with your current role).
+If you are pregnant, on maternity/shared parental/adoption leave or recently returned from those leaves, your employer must (in most cases) offer you any suitable available vacancy in priority to other employees, however inconvenient for the company (see here for more details).
+You need to be proactive: screen the vacancy list and the company’s website, and apply to any appropriate roles.

 - When a suitable alternative vacancy is offered to you, be cautious before refusing it.
 If you refuse it unreasonably, you may lose your rights to your redundancy payment.
 If you do not have any “good” reason to refuse, you should consider using the statutory trial period (4 weeks).
 It will show that you have given it real consideration.
 You will still be entitled to your statutory redundancy payment if you undertake a trial period and reasonably decide that the role is not suitable.